otrv4/otrv4/otrv4.md

 * Increment the current ratchet id (`i`) by 1.
 * Reset the next sent message id (`j`) to 0.

-(TODO: what happens if you ratchet without sending any messages?
-Are we deleting key material we need?)

 #### Calculating the DH shared secret

 If this ratchet is a multiple of three: